comarquet/DesignPattern/presentation/slides.md

 # Design Patterns

-## Différence entre principes (SOLID) et patterns
+## Difference between principles (SOLID) vs. patterns

-### Principe
+### SOLID principles

-- Plus générique
+- They are generic
-- Façon d'organiser l'ensemble de son application (ensemble de classes, modules, dépendences…)
+- It's a philosophical way to design the architecture of your application code (how to build and organize classes, modules, dependencies…)

 ### Design Pattern

-- Propositions d'abstractions générales pour résoudre des problèmes récurrents au développement logiciel
+- They are concrete proposition of piece of software architecture, designed to solve recurring problems one can find in software development
-- Clé en main, réutilisable, testé et approuvé
+- You can use them out of the box, they are tested and approved for a long time
-- Un design pattern = un problème et une solution précise
+- One design pattern = one solution to one specific problem
-- Sont un des moyens d'appliquer les principes SOLID
+- They are a way to build software that respect the SOLID principles

 ---